muratkeremozcan/books/aws/Burning-Monk/Serverless-architectures-aws-2/README.md

-Yan suggests that tests are crucial for reducing defects and improving software quality but they require time to create and maintain, hence should deliver value.
-For Infrastructure as Code (IaC) tools that are declarative, like Serverless Framework, SAM, or Terraform, unit testing is less critical because these tools lack business logic that needs validation and AWS CloudFormation already checks for syntax correctness.
+Yan suggests that tests are crucial for reducing defects and improving software quality but they require time to create and maintain, hence should deliver value. **For Infrastructure as Code (IaC) tools that are declarative, like** **Serverless Framework, SAM, or Terraform, unit testing is less critical because** **these tools lack business logic that needs validation and AWS CloudFormation** **already checks for syntax correctness.**

 However, this doesn't guarantee that the IaC is semantically correct (meaning resources are correctly configured), which is why Yan suggests unit testing might not be effective here due to lack of knowledge about what needs to be tested.

-For CDK, Yan points out that most applications don't require significant business logic and behave much like declarative configurations.
-In these cases, there might not be much value in testing such code, especially when it involves validating the synthesized CloudFormation template.
-Doing so often leads to duplicating work with little return.
+**For CDK, Yan points out that most applications don't require significant** **business logic and behave much like declarative configurations.
+In these cases,** **there might not be much value in testing such code, especially when it involves** **validating the synthesized CloudFormation template.
+Doing so often leads to** **duplicating work with little return.**

-When developers create custom constructs or embed business logic into their CDK application, testing becomes necessary.
-But when there are rules related to security and compliance that affect configuration of resources, it's better to implement these as guardrails baked into the AWS environments using tools like AWS Config, AWS Organizations, or Security Hub, rather than include these in CDK tests.
+**When developers create custom constructs or embed business logic into their CDK** **application, testing becomes necessary.
+But when there are rules related to** **security and compliance that affect configuration of resources, it's better to** **implement these as guardrails baked into the AWS environments using tools like** **AWS Config, AWS Organizations, or Security Hub, rather than include these in CDK** **tests.**

-### Pros and Cons of CDK

-This is nalysis of the Cloud Development Kit (CDK) for Infrastructure as Code (IaC).
-Yan explores the strengths and weaknesses of the CDK in various contexts, primarily focusing on its use within the enterprise environment.

-Strengths of CDK:
+### Strengths of CDK:

 Yan notes that CDK allows developers to write infrastructure in their preferred programming language, which is particularly beneficial in an enterprise setting.